[ Updated May 1, 2018. ]

 (Optional) Pet Passport

 If you’re thinking of coming to Europe more often with your pup, consider getting a pet passport.
 You can only get it issued in Europe so I saw a vet in Paris and got Fira a France passport.
 There’s an EU Passport too but I think they only had the France ones.
 Plus, next year we’re coming back to France and going to England from Paris so I’m fine with that.
 Now, I don’t have to do the paperwork all over again each time I travel.
-You only need to get a health certificate from your vet back home per the airline rules.

 So, that’s it!